cloud-elements/devportal/docs/guides/account-user-mgmt/security-settings.md

 Google Authenticator is an app that generates two-factor authentication codes.
 Before you set up two-factor authentication with Google Authenticator, make sure that your users have the Google Authenticator app for [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en) or [iOS](https://itunes.apple.com/us/app/google-authenticator/id388497605?mt=8).

 After you set up two-factor authentication with Google Authenticator, the next time that users in your organization log in, they will be prompted to scan a QR code with the Google Authenticator app.
 After scanning the code, the app displays an authentication code.
-After the first login, users just enter a code and do not need to scan another QR code.
+After the first login, users just retrieve a new code from the app and do not need to scan another QR code.

 To set up two-factor authentication: